Meet the Team

 Her research is well-funded by the Canadian Institutes of Health Research (CIHR), the Canadian Foundation for Innovation (CFI), the Saskatchewan Health Research Foundation (SHRF), and the Saskatchewan Center for Patient-Oriented Research (SCPOR).

-Sneha's research has been funded by the Guiding interdisciplinary Research On Women’s and girl’s health and Well-being (GROWW) program through the Canadian Institutes of Health Research (CIHR).
+Her studies have been funded by the Guiding interdisciplinary Research On Women’s and girl’s health and Well-being (GROWW) program through the Canadian Institutes of Health Research (CIHR).

 Bethany Sander, MSc

-Beth (she/her) is a Ph.D. student in Clinical Psychology at the University of Regina and has been involved in the Reproductive Mental Health Research Unit since 2019.
+Beth (she/her) is a PhD student in Clinical Psychology at the University of Regina and has been involved in the Reproductive Mental Health Research Unit since 2019.
 Beth researches the hormonal mechanisms and psychosocial factors contributing to mood disorders during reproductive transitions and is passionate about women’s mental health.
 She is currently studying mechanisms underlying depression during the menopause transition.
 She also has clinical interests in these areas including learning more about evidence-based psychological interventions targeting these mental health concerns.

 Her studies have been funded by the Natural Sciences and Engineering Research Council of Canada (NSERC), the Saskatchewan Centre for Patient-Oriented Research (SCPOR), and the Guiding interdisciplinary Research On Women’s and girl’s health and Well-being (GROWW) program through the Canadian Institutes of Health Research (CIHR).